ljpatrick/marxpaint/docs/pt_br/README.txt

     Windows Users
     -------------
-      Simply double-click the "tuxpaint.exe" icon in the Tux Paint folder.
+      Simply double-click the "marxpaint.exe" icon in the Marx Paint folder.

-      If any errors occur, they will be stored in a file named "stderr.txt" in the Tux Paint folder.
+      If any errors occur, they will be stored in a file named "stderr.txt" in the Marx Paint folder.

-      See "INSTALL.txt" for details on making a 'Shortcut' icon to Tux Paint, which lets you easily set command-line options.
+      See "INSTALL.txt" for details on making a 'Shortcut' icon to Marx Paint, which lets you easily set command-line options.

-      To run Tux Paint and provide command-line options directly, you will need to run "tuxpaint.exe" from an MSDOS Prompt window.
+      To run Marx Paint and provide command-line options directly, you will need to run "marxpaint.exe" from an MSDOS Prompt window.
       (See "INSTALL.txt" for details.)

     Macintosh Users
     ---------------
-      Simply double-click the "Tux Paint" icon in the Tux Paint folder.
+      Simply double-click the "Marx Paint" icon in the Marx Paint folder.

       [ how to issue comamnd-line options under MacOS?
 Option-double-click? ]